whatsupcoders/Neumorphism/README.md

 ```html
 <element name='neuswitcher' src='../../../../../../switcher.hml'></element>
 ```
-2. Now we need use the tag named "neumorph_switcher" and define the parameters like icon and Text as shown below.
+2. Now we need use the tag named "neumorph_switcher" and define the parameters like color, toggle, toggle-event as shown below.

 Usage:
 ```html